vlexvnder/legal123webpres/WebPres.md

 Most stops tend to end with citations, but a significant portion end with a much more sever outcome: arrest
 ![](sj-outcomes.png)

-There are clear racial disparities in policing based on race
+There are clear racial disparities in policing based on race.
+This graph shows the total number of police interactions, based on the race of the suspect.
+Clearly, hispanics interact with the police a disportionate amount

 ![](sj-stops-by-race.png)

 ## Modelling